Get into the Blend!

 Susan is a certified Curriculum & Instructional Technology Specialist and Google for Education Certified Trainer.
 Her experience includes professional development, integrated lesson planning and fostering professional learning communities to bring a collaborative approach to innovation in schools.
 Susan was named the 2017 Teacher of the Year by the United Regional Chamber of Commerce for her role as mentor to her fellow teachers, as well as for her innovative uses of technology in the classroom.
 Susan served as a facilitator for the MassCUE’s Leadership in Blended & Digital Learning program through The Friday Institute at North Carolina State University, and is an online instructor for MassCUE.
 Follow her on Twitter @msskiley

-Carol is an award-winning educator who taught for 33 years in the Niskayuna CSD, in upstate NY.
-She is an “authorized Google Education Trainer,” “Google Certified Teacher,” “Smithsonian Laureate,” “Apple Distinguished Educator,” “WNYT Educator of Excellence,” and was nominated for the “Disney American Teacher Award.”
+Carol is an award-winning educator who is an “authorized Google Education Trainer,” “Google Innovator,” “Smithsonian Laureate,” “Apple Distinguished Educator,” “WNYT Educator of Excellence,” and was nominated for the “Disney American Teacher Award.”
 She is a recognized speaker at national, statewide, and regional conferences, and is often a “featured speaker.”
 She presents for Google in the “Google Teaching Booth” at national conferences such as ISTE, and for Apple Computer in the Apple Exhibit Area.
-She has written lessons and curriculum that incorporate Google tools, which are published in Google Apps For Educators, on Google’s national site, for educators to reference and use.
+She has written lessons and curriculum that incorporate Google tools, which are published in Google Apps For Educators, on Google’s national site.
 She has taught for Apple Computer at the Apple Teacher Institutes, and is one of the authors of Apple Computer’s 21st Century Learning Collection.

 Neal is a technology integration specialist (9-12) for the Medfield Public Schools and a Google Certified Trainer.
 Previously, he taught High School Math and also worked as a Curriculum Coordinator developing online Math and Business courses He is one of the creators of Medfield’s Design Your Learning Day (DLD) conference and also serves on the MassCUE Conference Committee.
 He has presented at numerous conferences, is one of the co-leaders of the TEC Tech Integrators Job Alike group and loves everything Google Sheets related.
 Follow him on twitter @nealman17